xieweiAlex/English_Learning/words/2023/words-April.md

+There was a dearth of reliable information on the subject.
+solicitous
+His entire life is consecrated to science.
+pend, pending
+She finally agreed to have the wretched animal put down.

 She **crooked** her finger to **beckon** him.
 Jonathan took a little **peep** at his watch.
 The moon **peeped out** from behind the clouds.